 FHWA will not base its estimates using the percentages from FEMA's worksheets.

 Reimbursement under the FHWA ER program must be based on actual first push and first pass time sheets and load ticket volumes to be eligible.

-If damages from leaning trees are within FHWA-defined eligible limits as defined in III.1.(f), and are such that the responsible agency decides that they cannot be saved and need to be cut, then this cost is reimbursable under the ER program provided it is performed at the same time as the first push and/or first pass operations of the debris removal.
+If damages from leaning trees are within FHWA-defined eligible limits and are such that the responsible agency decides that they cannot be saved and need to be cut, then this cost is reimbursable under the ER program provided it is performed at the same time as the first push and/or first pass operations of the debris removal.
 The costs of replacing trees removed in this manner are not eligible for reimbursement.

-FHWA will not participate in the cut and removal of any tree elements that are outside the eligible debris limits as defined in III.1.(f).
+FHWA will not participate in the cut and removal of any tree elements that are outside the eligible debris limits.
 If a tree has portions both inside and outside of the eligible debris limits, those portions beyond the eligible clearing limits are not eligible for reimbursement.
 FHWA will only participate in the cut and removal of the portion that was within the eligible debris limits.
 However, if a tree is leaning into the eligible limits and needs to be cut at the base, FHWA will participate in that activity, though FHWA will not participate in the removal of elements outside the eligible clearing limits.